apache/camel/components/camel-salesforce/camel-salesforce-maven-plugin/README.md

 	mvn camel-salesforce:generate -DcamelSalesforce.clientId=<clientid> -DcamelSalesforce.clientSecret=<clientsecret> -DcamelSalesforce.userName=<username> -DcamelSalesforce.password=<password>

 The generated DTOs use Jackson and XStream annotations.
 All Salesforce field types are supported.
-Date and time fields are mapped to Joda DateTime, and picklist fields are mapped to generated Java Enumerations.
+Date and time fields are mapped to java.time.ZonedDateTime, and picklist fields are mapped to generated Java Enumerations.